Install PyChrono

 so that all subsequent conda commands occur within that environment.

-Attention: Install the following packages using the versions specified below, in the order given, and before installing the PyChrono conda package itself!
+Attention: Install the following packages using the versions specified below, in the order given, and before installing the PyChrono conda package itself, which is done in a subsequent step!

 • Intel MKL package (required for PyChrono demos using the Pardiso direct sparse linear solver, for Numpy, and for PythonOCC):